 Adequate additional financing may not be available to us on favorable terms, or at all.
 In addition, we may seek additional capital due to favorable market conditions or strategic considerations even if we believe we have sufficient funds for our current or future operating plans.
 If we are unable to raise capital when needed or on favorable terms, we could be forced to delay, reduce or eliminate our research and development programs, our commercialization plans or other operations.
-Our ability to raise capital may be adversely impacted by potential worsening global economic conditions and disruptions to and volatility in the credit and financial markets in the United States and worldwide resulting from the ongoing COVID-19 pandemic, inflation, changes in interest rates, geopolitical instability, including the war in Ukraine, or otherwise.
+Our ability to raise capital may be adversely impacted by potential worsening global economic conditions and disruptions to and volatility in the credit and financial markets in the United States and worldwide resulting from inflation, changes in interest rates, recent turmoil in the global banking system, geopolitical instability, including the war in Ukraine, public health epidemics, such as the COVID-19 pandemic, or otherwise.

-We had \$374.3 million in cash and cash equivalents and short-term investments as of September 30, 2022.
-We believe that our existing cash, and cash equivalents, will enable us to fund our operating expenses, and capital expenditure requirements into 2025.
+We had \$318.2 million in cash, cash equivalents and short-term investments as of March 31, 2023.
+We believe that our existing cash, cash equivalents and short-term investments, will enable us to fund our operating expenses, and capital expenditure requirements into 2025.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.
 Changes beyond our control may occur that would cause us to use our available capital before that time, including changes in and progress of our drug development activities and changes in regulation.
 Our future capital requirements will depend on many factors, including: